sangwlee/Slick/README.md

 [Slick](https://slick-aa.herokuapp.com/#/)

 Slick is a clone of popular communication app, Slack.
-While maintaining all of Slack's basic functionalities such as live chatting system and the flexibilities of chatting group, to it, certain personal flavors in colors, fonts, designs, and extra utilities were included.
+While maintaining all of Slack's basic functionalities such as live chatting system and the flexibilities of chatting group, to it, certain personal flavors in colors, fonts, designs, and extra utilities were added.

 ## Features and implementation

 To provide most sensible explanation of what Slick is capable of, its features  will be described in the following order:
-1. Users (Create, Read, Update)
+1. [Users] (#users) (Create, Read, Update)
-2. Channels & SUbscriptions (Create, Read, Delete)
+2. [Channels & Subscriptions] (#channels-&-subscriptions) (Create, Read, Delete)
-3. Messages (Create, Read, Update, Delete)
+3. [Messages] (#messages) (Create, Read, Update, Delete)
-4. Live Chat
+4. [Live Chat] (#live-Chat)
-5. Notifications
+5. [Notifications] (#notifications)
-6. Other notable features
+6. [Other notable features] (#other-notable-features)

 ## Users